chandan-shashidhar/DiggiByte-CodingAssignment/README.md

 Staircase - movement either 1 step, 2 step or 3 steps at a time.

-Implementation a method to count how many possible ways up the stairs.
+Implementation of a method to count how many possible ways up the stairs.

 Input -> N = Total number of steps